JabirC/MKS65C-FinalProject/README.md

 Jabir Chowdhury and Hasif Ahmed

 ## Rules
-The core part of our final project is centered around the centuries old board game, snakes and ladders.
+The core part of our final project is a networking program centered around the centuries old board game, snakes and ladders.
 We incorparate the same rules as the actual board game does:
 1. Rolling a 6 means you can roll again
 2. You win by reaching position 100